Form Fields & Builder Growth+This feature requires the Growth+ plan or higher

 - The field is added to the bottom of the form canvas.

-- Click on the field in the canvas to select it — an edit icon (pencil) and delete icon (trash) appear on the right side of the field.
+- Click on the field in the canvas to select it — an edit icon (pencil), a columns icon (two bars), and a delete icon (trash) appear on the right side of the field.

 Editing a Field